wp-plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.4.3 =
+= 1.4.4
-* New: Estonian translation, thanks to Hugo Amtmann
-* Tweak: Swipebox script update, thanks to Arno Welzel
+* Fix: Prevent unintentional scroll to the top when pressing the "enter" key in the opened swipebox, thanks to Arno Welzel